shygy/terminal_games/README.md

 - Type 'h' or 'history' at any time to see a list of your previous guesses and results
 - Type 'reveal' to see the secret code if you want to give up
 - Try to crack the code in as few attempts as possible

+### Blackjack
+- Classic card game where you aim to get as close to 21 as possible without going over
+- Place bets with your Rocks (a very valuable currency)
+- You start with 100 Rocks
+- Blackjack (an Ace and a 10-value card) pays 3:2
+- Win by beating the dealer's hand without busting

 ## Requirements